Professor, Electrical and Computer Engineering

 Pittsburgh, PA 15213

-BioGianluca Piazza is an Associate Professor in the Department of Electrical and Computer Engineering at Carnegie Mellon University.
-Prior to joining CMU he was the Wilf Family Term Assistant Professor in the department of Electrical and Systems Engineering (ESE) at the University of Pennsylvania.
-His research interests focus on piezoelectric micro and nano electromechanicalsystems (M/NEMS) for RF wireless communication, chemical/biological detection, and all mechanical computing.
+BioGianluca Piazza is a Professor in the Department of Electrical and Computer Engineering at Carnegie Mellon University with a courtesy appointment in the Department of Mechanical Engineering.
+He also serves as the Director of the CMU Nanofabrication Facility.
+Prior to joining CMU he was the Wilf Family Term Assistant Professor in the department of Electrical and Systems Engineering at the University of Pennsylvania.
+His research interests focus on piezoelectric micro and nano electromechanicalsystems (M/NEMS) for RF wireless communication, chemical/biological detection, physical sensing, and all mechanical computing.
 He also has a general interest in the areas of micro/nano fabrication techniques and integration of micro/nano devices with state-of-the-art electronics.
 He received his Ph.D. degree from the University of California, Berkeley in 2005.
 He has more than 10 years of experience working with piezoelectric materials and devices.
-He holds several patents in the field of micromechanical resonators some of which have been successfully acquired by industry.
-He received the IBM Young Faculty Award in 2006 and has won, with his students, the Best Paper Award in Group 1 and 2 at the IEEE Frequency Control Symposium in 2008, 2009, and 2011 and at the IEEE Ultrasonic Symposium in 2012.
+He holds several patents in the field of micromechanical resonators some of which have been successfully licensed or acquired by industry.
+He received the IBM Young Faculty Award in 2006 and has won, with his students, the Best Paper Award in Group 1 and 2 at the IEEE Frequency Control Symposium in 2008, 2009, 2011 and 2013 and at the IEEE Ultrasonic Symposium in 2012.
+He serves as an associate editor for the IEEE Journal of MicroElectroMechanical Systems.

 M.S.E.
 2001, University of Texas at Austin